AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

    ```sh
    sudo apt install mono-complete
    ```
 To run the IOT sensor base, we rely on AWS cloud services.
-Specifically, the following services are required to build the IOT Sensor Base: aws IOT-CORE<br />
+Specifically, the following services are required to build the IOT Sensor Base: <br />
+aws IOT-CORE<br />
 aws DynamoDB<br />
 aws CloudWatch<br />